Sign up for Funding Circle newsletter!

 It may be better to pass on a job than to put your company and employees in danger by taking out contractor loans that will squeeze you too tightly.
 Or, you may need to keep looking to find a lender that will offer a similar amount of money with more favorable terms.

-Funding Circle offers contractor loans and financing from $25,000 to $500,000.
-You can take six months to five years to repay the loan, and interest rates start at 4.99%.
+Funding Circle offers contractor loans and financing.
+You can take six months to five years to repay the loan, and competitive interest rates.
 You can complete the entire process online, with an application taking just 10 minutes and a decision being made as soon as 24 hours after you submit the required documents.